Gwen S. Appelbaum

 Andrew leads assessment for the office, which includes measuring, analyzing, and reporting key performance indicators related to graduate employment outcomes, engagement in experiential learning, customer satisfaction, career readiness and relationship management.
 He manages student and employer databases and technology platforms to foster innovation and streamlined service for the CRC and the school.

 Carrie guides the development and delivery of student and employer services for Internships and Experiential Learning within the School of Management.
-She assists employers across industries in creating and promoting internships, and is available for on-site training regarding effective supervision and mentoring of interns.
-Carrie reviews all internships posted in the BizLink recruiting system, advises graduate students on internships, and determines final grades for all students earning academic credit for internship participation.
-She is a member of the School of Management’s MBA/MS Committee; is co-facilitator of the Social Impact Fellowship and the Nonprofit Board Fellowship; and collaborates with colleagues as part of UB's Experiential Learning Consortium.
+She assists employers across industries in creating and promoting internships, and advises students at the MBA and MS class levels.
+She is a co-facilitator of the interdisciplinary Social Impact Fellows program and also the Nonprofit Board Fellowship in collaboration with our Center for Leadership and Organizational Effectiveness (CLOE) program.
 She has built a personal brand as a highly dedicated knowledge expert and problem solver.
 Carrie's prior experience includes serving as director of internships at a big ten university as well as serving as a senior consultant with a global organizational development and outplacement firm.

-Annie’s role on the Internship and Experiential Learning team focuses on the undergraduate student population.
-She assists students with the internship search, application process, and is available to answer questions regarding BizLink, academic registrations and the work authorization process (for international students).
-Annie works with employers to develop substantial and meaningful internship opportunities for undergraduate students.
-Annie also works with the undergraduate programming team to plan and implement events related to experiential learning.
-Additionally, Annie serves on UB’s Say Yes Committee, and coordinates the application and review process for the School of Management scholarship awards regarding internship funding for students.
+Lee focuses on our undergraduate student population.
+She assists students with defining their goals related to experiential learning and internships, and is available to answer questions regarding BizLink, academic registrations for internship participation, and the work authorization process (for international students).
+Lee connects with employers to develop substantial and meaningful internship opportunities for undergraduate students.
+She is also a member of the Career Resource Center’s undergraduate programming team to plan and implement events related to experiential learning.
+Lee is a higher education and student affairs administration and recruiting professional, with experience recruiting, mentoring, and coordinating programs and internships in an effort to support key initiatives designed to enhance student engagement and college success skills.